chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - The Druun retreat from Raya, back into the ground.
 - Raya rushes back into the cavern: everyone's turned to stone.
-	- But Raya's numb and indifferent to all of it, compared to her flurry in the scene before.
+	- But Raya just expressionlessly surveys the carnage — compared to her furious flurry in the scene before.
 	- She takes a moment, then comes out
 - She raids the ghost-town camp, gets up, and gets on her way.
 - Business as usual.
 She crosses out a spot on the map, then looks up towards the next.